four years of learning

 Step up with specialized subjects and study abroad

-Diverse specialized subjects related to international relations and [pre-specialized seminars] will further enhance your expertise.
-In addition, the language skills acquired in the [Expert English Course] will be put into practice during long-term and short-term study abroad programs in the United States and Asia in the fall semester.
+Students will further develop their expertise through a variety of specialized courses related to international relations and the "Preliminary to Specialized Seminar."
+In addition, they will put the language skills they have acquired in the "Expert English Courses" into practice through long-term and short-term study abroad programs in the United States and Asia in the fall semester.

 - international economics